Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

     3. Acted Upon
     4. Ignored
   - If a process receives signals such as `SIGFPE`, `SIGKILL`, etc., the process will be terminated immediately, and a core dump file is created.
 The core file is an image of the process, and we can use it to debug.
-  - List of all signals:
+  - List of all signals using `kill -l` command:
     |Signal|Name|Description|
     |------|----|-----------|
     |SIGHUP|1|Hangup (POSIX)|